koalazak/rest980/README.md

 ```

 ## Configuration
-The service can be configured by editing `config/default.json` or by setting the environment.
+The service can be configured by editing `config/default.json` or by setting environment variables.

 |Config File (`config/default.json`)|Environment|Description|
 |:---|:---|:---|